DHTMLX/gantt-docs/data/desktop/fullscreen_mode.md

 Full Screen Mode
 ================

-Starting from the version 3.3, the library includes the **fullscreen.js** extension.
+Starting from the version 3.3, the library includes the **fullscreen** extension.

 This extension provides an API that expands the component to the fullscreen mode, by using FullScreen API whenever possible ([the list of supported browsers](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API)).